Philip Webb: Biography

-William Morris, Edward Burne-Jones and Dante Gabriel Rossetti were three of his partners in the interior decorating and furnishing business, Morris, Marshall, Faulkner & Co., later to become Morris & Co.
+Webb along with William Morris, Edward Burne-Jones and Dante Gabriel Rossetti would create the interior decorating and furnishing business, Morris, Marshall, Faulkner & Co., later to become Morris & Co, in April 1861.
+Webb would continue using skills developed during the construction of the Red House such as furniture, metalwork, and glass, while working at Morris & Co.

 Webb and Morris formed an important part of the Arts and Crafts movement, and founded the Society for the Protection of Ancient Buildings in 1877.
-With Morris, Webb wrote the SPAB Manifesto, one of the key documents in the history of building conservation.
+With Morris, Webb wrote the SPAB Manifesto, one of the key documents in the history of building conservation, where they advocated that the recent restoration of ancient buildings was ultimately destructive, and that they should remain unchanged.
+This goal of maintaining ancient buildings without fundamentally changing them was often undertaken by Webb, as is shown by the SPAB's Notes on the Repair of Ancient Buildings frequently citing repairs made by Webb as examples.
 He attended over 700 SPAB Committee meetings as well as undertaking numerous site visits.
 Webb also joined Morris's revolutionary Socialist League, becoming its treasurer.

 George Howard of Naworth Castle near Brampton in Cumbria was an able artist and friend of the Pre-Raphaelites, and a keen patron of Philip Webb.
 Webb had built two houses for his Naworth Castle Estate: Four Gables and Green Lane House, as well as his London house at 1 Palace Green.
 Much financial help was offered by Charles Howard MP (George Howard's father) towards building a new church in Brampton on condition that he chose the architect.
 Webb's plan for St Martin's Church is quite unlike most other Victorian churches, with the body of the church being almost square.
 It is the only church designed by Webb, and contains an exquisite set of stained glass windows designed by Burne-Jones, and executed in the William Morris studio.

 His friendship with the family of Sir Thomas Hugh Bell, a leading ironfounder of Middlesbrough, led to three commissions: Rounton Grange (demolished in 1953), Red Barns House in 1868, in which Gertrude Bell lived as a child, and the Bell Brothers office building in Middlesbrough (his only commercial development; later to be the Dorman Long offices).
 An additional commission in the Cleveland area was Briarmead, completed in 1883, located north of Greatham village, near Hartlepool.
 The adjoining St Francis Cottage was completed by W.F.
 Linton (Middlesbrough) in 1895 in the style of Webb.

 In 1901 Philip Webb retired to the country and ceased practising.
 He continued to be an influence on the "school of rational builders" surrounding William Lethaby, and Ernest Gimson and his community of architect-craftsmen based at Sapperton in Gloucestershire.
 Between 1902 and 1903, Webb contributed to the design and manufacture of the University of Birmingham's ceremonial mace.